DEVELOPMENT

 Present Day

-You have probably seen the construction site on Yorklyn Rd where Drake McNish Cattermole & his company, Quarry Walk LLC, cut down 10 acres of old growth trees - with no community notice - to build a subdivision of 25 townhouses (and later Mill’s Edge, bringing the total to 129 townhouses).
+You have probably seen the construction site on Yorklyn Rd where Drake McNish Cattermole & David H.C.
+Carpenter’s company, Quarry Walk LLC, cut down 10 acres of old growth trees - with no community notice - to build a subdivision of 25 townhouses (and later Mill 6 and Mill’s Edge, bringing the total to 129 townhouses).
+These three parcels are a package deal — the developers signed one contract with DNREC in December of 2020 for all three to be developed side by side.
 DNREC has sidestepped New Castle County’s Unified Development Code involvement by adding Mill’s Edge to the Auburn Valley Master Plan - again, with no community notice or involvement.

 “Presently, Quarry Walk is continuing to raise the ire of local residents.
 After Apex Engineering submitted an application to DNREC, Division of Water, to install twelve temporary 1500-gallon wastewater storage tanks at Quarry Walk, residents submitted a 100-plus signature petition requesting a hearing.”